 If you are a veteran, you may be entitled to financial aid benefits offered through The Veterans' Administration.
 The Financial Aid and Veteran Services office provides advisory services relating to such benefits and periods of earned entitlement.

-MCC’s Financial Aid and Veteran Services Office offers a financial aid package generally consisting of a combination of grant(s) (gift aid) and work-study employment (self-help aid) to eligible students with demonstrated need.
+MCC’s Financial Aid and Veteran Services office offers a financial aid package generally consisting of a combination of grant(s) (gift aid) and work-study employment (self-help aid) to eligible students with a demonstrated need.
 Aid is awarded as part of the means for you to begin or continue your studies.

 Estimated Cost of Attendance (COA)

-Actual living costs will vary depending on student dependency status, personal spending habits, and other variables.
-The budgets listed below reflect minimal costs of living incurred by the student while attending Metropolitan Community College.
+Actual living costs will vary depending on student dependency status, personal spending habits and other variables.
+The student budgets reflect minimal costs of living incurred by the student while attending MCC.

-These budgets are used to calculate a student's eligibility for the Federal Pell Grant, Federal Stafford Student Loan, Federal Supplemental Educational Opportunity Grant (FSEOG), Nebraska Opportunity Grant (NSG), Federal Work-Study (FWS), and Board of Governors Tuition Grant (BGTG).
-(To determine a quarter’s cost of attendance, divide the annual budget figure by 4.)
+COA is used to calculate a student's eligibility for the Federal Pell Grant, Federal Stafford Student Loan, Federal Supplemental Educational Opportunity Grant (FSEOG), Nebraska Opportunity Grant (NSG), Federal Work-Study (FWS) and Board of Governors Tuition Grant (BGTG).

-NOTE: Personal Expense items include such things as transportation, clothing, medical, telephone, utility, insurance, household, entertainment, etc.
+NOTE: Personal Expense items include transportation, clothing, medical, telephone, utility, insurance, household, entertainment, etc.

 Determination of Need

-The Financial Aid Office determines financial need by subtracting the student’s Estimated Family Contribution (EFC) from the appropriate student budget.
+The Financial Aid office determines financial need by subtracting the student’s Estimated Family Contribution (EFC) from the appropriate student budget.
 (See student budgets above.)
-The Free Application for Federal Student Aid (FAFSA), which the student submits to the Federal Processor is designed to provide this Estimated Family Contribution (EFC) figure.
+FAFSA, which the student submits to the Federal Processor, is designed to provide this EFC figure.